luyadev/luya/modules/crawler/README.md

 ### ASYNC Request

-To make async search queries use the restv controller route (jquery example):
+To make async search queries use the rest controller route (jquery example):

 ```php